 Storage: you can store the chickpea puree in an air-tight container in the fridge for up to 4 days or in the freezer for up to 4 months.
 You can store the chickpeas in an air-tight container in the fridge for up to 4 days.

-If you want savory chickpeas, you can add garlic, cumin, chili powder, onion powder, paprika, turmeric, red pepper flakes, or Italian seasoning to your chickpeas.
+Spices/Herbs: If you want savory chickpeas, you can add garlic, cumin, chili powder, onion powder, paprika, turmeric, red pepper flakes, or Italian seasoning to your chickpeas.
+If you’re in the mood for sweet chickpeas, add a little cinnamon or cloves.

 Did you make this recipe?